 An anonymous name and value pattern match can be used to detect and parse individual components from a posted value, such as a list.
-ASM can then look for assignments to the embedded fields using the detectors listed above.
-For example, suppose the application uses a field called query with a value of $\{1, 2, 3\}$.
+ASM can then look for assignments to the embedded fields using the detecwith a value of {1, 2, 3}.
 In this example, we can write a rule to treat 1, 2, and 3 each as separate fields.